swlasse/azure-content/articles/service-bus-dotnet-how-to-use-topics-subscriptions.md

        Client.Send(message);
      }

-Service Bus topics support a maximum message size of 256 Kb (the header, which includes the standard and custom application properties, can have a maximum size of 64 Kb).
+Service Bus topics support a maximum message size of 256 KB (the header, which includes the standard and custom application properties, can have a maximum size of 64 KB).
 There is no limit on the number of messages held in a topic but there is a cap on the total size of the messages held by a topic.
 This queue size is defined at creation time, with an upper limit of 5 GB.